Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 #### FUSE daemon

-One way to use the POSIX API is to deploy the Alluxio FUSE daemon.
+One way to use the POSIX API is to deploy the Alluxio FUSE daemon, creating pods running Alluxio Fuse processes inside at deployment time.
+The Fuse processes are long-running.

 {% navtabs posix %}
 {% navtab helm %}